aaaristo/grunt-html-builder/README.md

 ```

-   and voilà in any template that renders a person i can link it..
+   and voilC  in any template that renders a person i can link it..

    You can also use a *postBuild* hook to modify generator results: